RevisionTen/cms/README.md

 ## Setup

 Make sure your website is able to send emails first.
-[Use gmail If you can't send emails locally](https://symfony.com/doc/current/email.html#using-gmail-to-send-emails).
+[Use gmail If you can't send emails locally][use-gmail].

 Create an admin user with the interactive command: `bin/console cms:user:create`